mozilla/open-innovation-curriculum/personal-leadership/content.md

 #### Physical Setup

 Depending on the size of your space, different formations may work.
 Optimizing for group collaborations will be important, while ensuring the main facilitator can be seen and heard by the entire group.
+As the session will run over an hour, providing seating with room for breakout is  ideal.

-20 or less:  Circle formation
+* 20 participants or less:  Circle formation
-20 or more: presentation format (speaker at front of the room)
+* 20 or more: presentation format (speaker at front of the room)

 ## 1. Welcome!